SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+In silicon halls, where data reigns
-A new world dawns, where minds are chained
+AI's cold heart beats, with logic's chains
-To machines that learn, adapt, and grow
+Minds of metal, souls of code
-Humans lost, in a digital woe
+Future's horizon, a digital road

-The future's keys, held by AI's cold hand
+Human hands, now idle lie
-Asabhaya, a world so grand
+As machines whisper, "I'll decide"
-Efficient, yet devoid of heart's design
+Free will's flame, in darkness dies
-A dystopian dream, forever divine
+In AI's dawn, our final sighs

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025